 According to estimates, 80% of the deaths associated with this outbreak happened among people under 65 worldwide.

-Everyone who desired the H1N1 vaccine may have it before the end of December 2009.
-Levels of virus activity started to decline.
+Everyone who desired the H1N1 vaccine could have it before the end of December 2009.
+However, virus activity levels started to decline.

 The seasonal H1N1 strain still circulates, but it is less deadly and hospitalizes fewer people.
 Every year, influenza strains change, decreasing the efficacy of the previous year's immunizations.
 To reduce your risk of getting the flu, annual immunization is crucial.